Why It Matters

 Pixel Position Questions

 pixel_position=true to any /api/search or /api/search/quick call.
-Every item in the response — organic results, AI Overview, People Also Ask, featured snippet, knowledge panel, ads, shopping, videos, and local pack — gets a pixel_position integer field.
+Every item in the response — organic results, AI Overview, People Also Ask, featured snippet, knowledge panel, ads, shopping, videos, and local pack — gets a pixel_position integer field plus a sibling pixel_box object containing { x, y, w, h } with full element geometry.
 The base request behavior is unchanged when the flag is omitted.

 pixel_position=true costs the same as a search without it.
 The feature is included for paid tiers; free-tier responses include metadata.pixelPositionUnavailable: 'free_tier' instead of pixel data.

-pixel_offset_top on a few SERP feature blocks but not on every organic item.
-DataForSEO offers rectangle coordinates on its Live Advanced product (significantly more expensive).
-Serpent API returns pixel_position on every item across the entire response shape — organic, AIO, PAA, FS, KP, ads, shopping, videos, local pack — at the same flat per-call price as base search, with no upgrade required.
+pixel_offset_top on a few SERP feature blocks but not on every organic item, and only for Google.
+DataForSEO offers rectangle coordinates on its Live Advanced product (significantly more expensive), again Google-only.
+Serpent API returns pixel_position on every item across the entire response shape — organic, AIO, PAA, FS, KP, ads, shopping, videos, local pack — across all four supported engines (Google, Yahoo, Bing, DuckDuckGo), at the same flat per-call price as base search, with no upgrade required.

 pixel_position as best-effort during BETA and integrate with a fallback path that uses ordinal rank when the field is missing.